Eric9010/tp/docs/DeveloperGuide.md

 * Command syntax should be consistent and intuitive to minimise learning time.

 #### Maintainability
-* The system should adhere to OOP principles
+* The system should adhere to OOP principles.

 #### Scalability
 * The app should handle increasing data sizes (up to 1000 contacts) without significant slowdown.